 A study published in 2017 by researchers with the University of California and Smithsonian Astrophysical Observatory reported that almost all sun-like stars are created with a counterpart, including the one in this solar system.
 The sun’s theoretical sibling, known as Nemesis, most likely drifted away millions of years ago.

 In 2016, an ice layer bigger than New Mexico was discovered on Mars.
 The layer, which sits somewhere under 3 to 33 feet of soil, is thought to be an accessible spot for future exploration.
 The researchers who made the discovery were led by Cassie Stuurman of the Institute for Geophysics at the University of Texas.

-A star only slightly larger than Saturn was identified in 2017 by researchers at the University of Cambridge in the U.K. This star, with the catchy name EBLM J0555-57Ab, is the smallest ever discovered and is colder than many other exoplanets.
+A star only slightly larger than Saturn was identified in 2017 by researchers at the University of Cambridge in England.
+This star, with the catchy name EBLM J0555-57Ab, is the smallest ever discovered and is colder than many other exoplanets.

-About 4.5 billion years ago, Earth may have been a "synestia," a short-lived hot mass that can be donut-shaped, according to a paper published in 2018.
+About 4.5 billion years ago, Earth may have been a "synestia," a short-lived hot mass that can be donut-shaped, according to a 2017 study in the Jounral of Geophysical Research: Planets.
 Scientists believe these celestial objects are formed after two planet-sized bodies collide, which may be how the moon was formed.